LtSchneider/old_website/_posts/2017-06-03-public-JAMT.md

 women that cause them to prioritize social and economic security over justice need to be accounted for.

-Published by the JOURNAL OF AGGRESSION, MALTREATMENT & TRAUMA JOURNAL [link] (https://www.tandfonline.com/doi/full/10.1080/10926771.2018.1506854) to the article
+Published by the JOURNAL OF AGGRESSION, MALTREATMENT & TRAUMA JOURNAL [link] (https://www.tandfonline.com/doi/abs/10.1080/10926771.2018.1506854?journalCode=wamt20) to the article.